Mohamed Salah is a phenomenon.

 “He has now become an idol for the people… we now wait for any match for Liverpool and you can’t imagine the happiness that occurs when he scored.”

-Hatem Kadous, of the Oild Field Index, told the Sunday Times last year: “For 90 minutes he unites the nation and makes us forget all the crap we’re going through.
+Hatem Kadous, of the Oild Field Index, told the Sunday Times: “For 90 minutes he unites the nation and makes us forget all the crap we’re going through.

 “You don’t have to worry about revolutions, about Islamic Brotherhood, Isis, any of that.